 Drilldown format

-With “Drilldown” Drillster introduces an additional method to create and transfer drill content.
-Drilldown is a regular language inspired by the Markdown language and specifically designed to provide an easy-to-read and easy-to-write text based format for drills and drill entries.
+With “Drilldown” Drillster introduces an additional method to create and transfer drill/story content.
+Drilldown is a regular language inspired by the Markdown language and specifically designed to provide an easy-to-read and easy-to-write text based format for either drills and drill entries or stories.

-In its simplest form, a valid Drilldown document could look like this:
+In its simplest form, a valid Drilldown document to upload a drill could look like this:

 car = voiture